mwolson/emacs-shared/doc/install.md

 ## Install Emacs

-The recommended version is Emacs 27.2.
+The recommended version is Emacs 27.2 (27.1 on Ubuntu).
 The recommended installers for each OS are:

 *Windows*